ibm-cloud-docs/codeengine/add-registry.md

 For example, to access images in other {{site.data.keyword.cloud_notm}} accounts, create an API key that stores the {{site.data.keyword.registryfull_notm}} credentials of a user or service ID in that account.
 Then, in {{site.data.keyword.codeengineshort}}, save the API key credentials so that you can pull the images to create applications and jobs.

 The following steps create an API key that stores the credentials of an {{site.data.keyword.cloud_notm}} IAM service ID.
 Instead of using a service ID, you might want to create an API key for a user ID that has an {{site.data.keyword.cloud_notm}} IAM service access policy to {{site.data.keyword.registryfull_notm}}.
-However, make sure that the user is a functional ID or have a plan in place in case the user leaves so that {{site.data.keyword.codeengineshort}} can still access the registry.
+However, make sure that the user is a functional ID or plan for cases where the user leaves so that {{site.data.keyword.codeengineshort}} can still access the registry.
 {: note}

 **Before you begin**